ZiadMD/coppeliasim_plugin_velodyne_ros2/README.md

 # coppeliasim_plugin_velodyne

+> ⚠️ **WARNING: EXPERIMENTAL - NOT WORKING**
+> This project is currently in an experimental state and **does not work** at the moment.
+The plugin may cause crashes with the simROS2 plugin in CoppeliaSim.
+Use at your own risk and expect issues.
+Contributions and fixes are welcome!

 This CoppeliaSim plugin publishes a full revolution of points in PointCloud2 format to ROS 2 under the topic `/velodyne_points`.
 Instead of serializing the Velodyne data directly with Non-threaded scripts, this plugin uses C++ to greatly increase publication speed.